 One option was to drive to 13th-century Angelokastro (Angel’s Castle) about a half-hour further along mountain roads.
 But since it is almost totally in ruins, I decided to go up through the mountains to Lakones.
 I heard it provided a spectacular view of the coast.

 I reached the village after a three-mile ride, with beautiful wildflowers cascading out onto the pavement all along the way.
-The town was tiny, and the road became one lane as it wove through it.

 Along it were a few cafés where people sat sipping and chatting as they whiled away the day.
 All about was a view down the coast that was nothing short of stunning.